preetsanjam/Web_Development/HTML/notes.md

 - The **ul tag** is used for unordered lists.
 The unordered lists are used to display lists where order is not of importance.
 For example, shopping lists and recipe ingredients.
 - **HTML is used to structure web pages (headings, paragraphs, title) whereas CSS is used to make web pages look good.**
 - Ordered lists (ol tag) are used when the order of items is important.
-- The table tag is a container tag which works in coordinantion with the following container tags:
+- The table tag is a container tag which works in coordination with the following container tags:
     - `<tr>` - Table row
     - `<th>` - Table header
     - `<td>` - Table data